The Building Safety Act received Royal Assent and became an Act of Parliament on 28 April 2022.

-The Department for Levelling Up, Housing and Communities (DLUHC) have launched two new consultations as part of a series of consultations on regulations which provide technical proposals that support the law as set out in the Building Safety Act 2022.
+In the summer of 2022, the Department for Levelling Up, Housing and Communities (DLUHC) launched two consultations on proposed regulations that provide technical proposals that support the law as set out in the Building Safety Act 2022.

-The Act creates a Building Safety Regulator, responsible for the regulation of ALL buildings, with new statutory roles for designers and contractors on all projects.
+- The Act creates a Building Safety Regulator (BSR), responsible for the regulation of ALL buildings, with new statutory roles for designers and contractors on all projects.
+The BSR will formally come into full operation in April 2023.

-The Act strengthens the whole building control system.
-The new Regulator is responsible for professional standards and registration of building control officers, public and private.
+- The Act strengthens the whole building control system.
+The BSR is responsible for professional standards and registration of building control officers, public and private.

-The Act also contains significant provisions relating to construction products and the liabilities relating to defective products.
+- The Act also contains significant provisions relating to construction products and liabilities relating to defective products.

-We have also learned much about our building stock over the past two years and we need to apply those lessons to the way that we manage our buildings in the future to deliver healthy infection resilient environments as well as looking at how they are refurbished and built.
+We have also learned much about our building stock over the past two years and we need to apply those lessons to the way that we manage our buildings in the future to deliver healthy infection-resilient environments as well as look at how they are refurbished and built.

 The net zero carbon strategy is only achievable by making significant changes to our building stock, which will require a very significant programme of remediation and refurbishment.
 It is vital that the lessons from both the Grenfell tragedy and the pandemic about fire safety and ventilation of buildings are learnt and inform the response to the net zero carbon strategy.